Enjoy Free Shipping on orders of $499 or more.

 Sturdy well made bike rack.
 We use it for our e-bikes.
 Wish the ramps were wider has the tires do not fit in correctly.
 Also would have been nice to get the fat tire straps with the rack as of the back order.
 I’ve been using a ratchet strap to secure the bikes.
 Fat straps have been ordered.
 Also use a hitch extender for the Jeep to clear the rear tire.

-Preston Vinyard
+Linda Vinyard

 Gary Vinyard